Table of Contents

 Each of the following essential components is necessary to guarantee the debit note’s efficacy and enforceability under the law:

-• References to the original invoice clarify the revised transaction, reducing the likelihood of disagreements between the buyer and seller.
+- The revised transaction is clarified by references to the original invoice, reducing the likelihood of disagreements between the buyer and seller.

 When to Issue a Debit Note?